rivernews/appl-tracky-spa/docs/dev/README.md

     - [x] Login/logout nav is done, but add company button we have some issues.
 Seems like it forces refresh, and so our global store is lost.
 Solution: change `href` to `onClick` and navigate programatically.

-#### Managing various phases for a http-request-related redux action?
+### Managing various phases for a http-request-related redux action?

 - 🔥 🔥 🔥 If action failed, how can we know and how to change the view to reflect the error state?
 - If action takes a long time, how can we have an intermediate state and have the view change correspondedly?

 - [ ] Add logout POST to django server

+## CRUD-functioning User Interface

 - [ ] Think about next steps - "CRUD" & forms to create com & app & status

 ---

 - [ ] Reflection on next steps and roadmaps.

-## UX Design: Reflection for Frontend UI:

-Is this easier to use than spreadsheet?
-The UI should make the registering process as quick as possible.
-If we split into too many steps and pages, it'll dramatically slow down the process.
-But sure, we're still not sure what is the best and what are the needs.
-We can always iterate the layout or process at a later point.

 # Reference